Pasi paruppu sambar | Moong dal Sambar

 Will it be spicy?

 No, pasi paruppu sambar is with a subtle taste.
-If you prefer spicy sambar adjust the sambar powder accordingly.
+If you prefer spicy sambar, adjust the sambar powder accordingly.

 SHOULD I ADD THE GHEE TEMPERING?

-Ghee is good for postpartum cooking but for regular sambar, you can use any cooking oil of your choice
+Ghee is good for postpartum cooking, but for regular sambar, you can use any cooking oil of your choice

-WILL I TASTE RAW SMALL ONION?
+WILL I TASTE A RAW SMALL ONION?

 How to make regular Payatham paruppu sambar?

-• pressure cook tomatoes along with dal
+• Pressure cook tomatoes along with dal

 • You can use red chilli/ green chilli for tempering